BEROCHLU/kf2-autokick-level-and-perk/README.md

 location: \<KF2Server\>\KFGame\Web\ServerAdmin
 4. Launch KF2 Server

-# How to restrict level or perk?
+# How to restrict level or perk

 1. Click MANAGEMENT CONSOLE
 2. Edit level or perk what you want.